Janusz Zajdel: Themes

 Zajdel's early works, from the 1960s and early 1970s, focuses on scientific inventions and their role in space exploration, alien contact or artificial intelligence.
 As his writing career continued, however, his stories evolved to focus on the social aspects and often negative consequences of those inventions.
 Over time, a theme became increasingly visible in his works - a concern over dangers inherent in attempts to control the human society.
 He is also condemning human ignorance, warning against xenophobia, and asking philosophical questions about the nature of the universe, happiness and human destiny.
-Zajdel's works from his second period - late 1970s and 1980s - and represent the genres of social and dystopian fiction.
+Zajdel's works from his second period - late 1970s and 1980s - represent the genres of social and dystopian fiction.
 In his works, he envisions totalitarian states and societies living under extreme forms of mass surveillance.

 His works are also recognized as being a critique of the totalitarian, communist state, a reality of his life in People's Republic of Poland.
 Science fiction genre, with its outer-worldly, clearly fictional, and often allegorical setting and invented jargon was able to debate fundamentals of such systems with frankness that more mainstream literature would not be allowed to.